-Startups should read this checklist before they go “whale hunting” for big partners
+Startups should read this checklist before they go ‘whale hunting’ for big partners

 The founder was elated.
 I was terrified.
-This kind of deal is a classic “whale hunt,” and most of the startups who engage in them are doomed to end up like Captain Ahab.
+This kind of deal is a classic “whale hunt,” and most of the startups that engage in them are doomed to end up like Captain Ahab.

 While it’s immensely gratifying to receive this kind of validation from a market leader, the startup is at an early and important developmental stage.
 I’ve seen many promising startups blown up by ill-advised business development deals that swelled teams in a bout of euphoria only to see them wither if interest and focus from their partner wanes.

-In my experience, arrangements that pair a behemoth megacorp with a Seed/Series A stage startup have a success rate well below 50%.
+In my experience, arrangements that pair a behemoth megacorp with a seed/Series A-stage startup have a success rate well below 50 percent.
 I didn’t tell the founder to decline the offer outright, but I did suggest that the management team consider a few questions before pursuing it.

-These projects more often end up as bespoke development engagements where despite the initial intention, the startup is producing a custom application for the big co.
-Founders will rationalize the deviations from their product roadmap, but ultimately sell out their future for a long-shot opportunity to integrate with a worldwide leader.
+These projects more often end up as bespoke development engagements where, despite the initial intention, the startup is producing a custom application for the big company.
+Founders will rationalize the deviations from their product road map, but ultimately sell out their future for a long-shot opportunity to integrate with a worldwide leader.

 My advice is to not think magically about product/market fit, and instead, to try pre-selling it to other customers as a form of market development.
 If you can sell the product, great!
 If not, you’re probably using venture capital to subsidize the R&D budget of a company worth hundreds of billions of dollars.